IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

 This chapter focuses on using the IBM Cloud portal to manage aspects of the Virtual Data Center (VDC) like:

-- adding and deleting instances
+- Adding and deleting instances
-- modifying the vCPU and RAM limits of the instance
+- Modifying the vCPU and RAM limits of the instance
-- accessing the VMware vCloud Director web console
+- Accessing the VMware vCloud Director web console
-- accessing add-on services
+- Accessing add-on services
-- managing interconnectivity
+- Managing interconnectivity

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"